GuiyuanLei/leig/content/project/experimental-statistician.md

 title = "Experimental Statistician, Product Development, Roche, UK (2011)"

 # Project summary to display on homepage.
-summary = "Experimental Statistician's work focused on PHC (Personalized Healthcare) projects.
+summary = "Experimental Statistician's work focused on PHC (Personalized Healthcare) aspect, but also with opportunity to work on other areas.
 I have conducted Meta-analysis for serotype biomarker.
 I have also implemented the first Comparative benefit risk (CBR) analysis within company for regulatory filing."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = ""